 Preface

 A topic that’s been debated for thousands of years in philosophy is whether or not our existence is caused by something else, or just is.
-This tends to be an important question in people’s core beliefs, as its answer is what makes you atheist, agnostic, theist, or deist.
-The “external cause” after all is probably the most fundamental attribute of a God or a creator, as it determines its existence or not.
+This tends to be an important question in people’s core beliefs, since how you answer it shapes how you think about the origin of everything.

 Background